base/base/docs/specs/protocol/stage-1.md

 ## Overview

-This document outlines configuration requirements (including roles and other parameters) for an implementation of the OP Stack to satsify the Stage 1 decentralization requirements as defined by
+This document outlines configuration requirements (including roles and other parameters) for an implementation of the OP Stack to satisfy the Stage 1 decentralization requirements as defined by
 L2 Beat [[1](https://medium.com/l2beat/introducing-stages-a-framework-to-evaluate-rollups-maturity-d290bb22befe), [2](https://medium.com/l2beat/stages-update-security-council-requirements-4c79cea8ef52)].